WakeskaterX/QuadPong/Readme.md

 ###Description:

-QuadPong is a four player online pong game, controlled entirely by the server.
-The purpose of the project is to practice server side architecture, physics and vector mathematics by making a simple multiplayer game with rooms, etc.
+QuadPong is a four player online pong game, played out on the server & rendered on the client.
+The purpose of the project is to practice server side architecture, client synchronization, physics and vector mathematics by making a simple multiplayer game with rooms, etc.

 ###Run the Game: